voronianski/jquery.avgrund.js/README.md

 Inspired by Hakim's demo: https://github.com/hakimel/avgrund/

+### Update (Feb 22, 2013)
+A bunch of small but very useful fixes and updates, including multiple avgrund popins on a page, removing popins from DOM after deactivation (also fixed an issue to make sure avgrund close effect works).
+Highly recommend to update your avgrund to current *1.1.0 version*.

 ### Update (Nov 18, 2012)
 Get 2 new useful options for popin that were missed before.
 Now you can set your custom functions before Avgrund dialog is open and after it was closed.